 Queries are the most interesting of the available options in terms of the data it provides us.

 You can sort queries by caller (includes plugins), the number of affected rows, and time.
 Sorting by time allows you to focus on the heaviest queries first and see the root cause responsible for them.

-Or it may be poorly constructed theme along with inefficient plugins all bringing down your sites performance together.
+Or it may be a poorly coded theme along with inefficient plugins, all bringing down your site’s performance together.

-A staging environment is perfect this kind of testing.
+A staging environment is perfect for this kind of testing.

 Step 4.
 Reviewing the WP Debug Log

 Inside your GridPane account, open up your website configuration modal and navigate to the logs tab like you did in step 1.

 Here you can review any information gathered as you’ve been navigating around your website.

 Information gathered here and inside the Nginx Error Log is often enough to see what’s going wrong on your website – and it’s usually plugin related.